qais-yousef/myci/NODE-MANAGEMENT.md

 - linux
 - android

-## IPADDRESS
+## ANDROID_SERIAL

-Only required if you're talking via ssh or adb.
+Only required for android.

-## PORT

-The port to connect to via ssh or adb.
-Required if IPADDRESS is set.
+If you're using adp over TCP, set it to IPADDRESS:PORT, otherwise the serial number of the device as display by `adb devices`.

 ## PATH